ToolDreamer: Instilling LLM Reasoning Into Tool Retrievers: Experiments

-We conduct various ablation studies to investigate the importance of each step of \textit{ToolDreamer}: (i) the impact of HT quality - also, the effect of switching the HT-generator to an open-source model (\S \ref{sec:ab_poor_quality_tools}) (ii) using a weak discriminator for tool alignment along with the alignment algorithm itself (\S \ref{sec:weak_tool_alignment}), and (iii) whether using an LLM for ranked list fusion offers additional benefits or not (\S \ref{sec:LLM-F}).
+We conduct various ablation studies to investigate the importance of each step of \textit{ToolDreamer}: (i) the impact of HT quality (\S \ref{sec:ab_poor_quality_tools}) (ii) using a weak discriminator for tool alignment along with the alignment algorithm itself (\S \ref{sec:weak_tool_alignment}), and (iii) whether using an LLM for ranked list fusion offers additional benefits or not (\S \ref{sec:LLM-F}).